 - This position will be open until filled; application review will begin April 15; ideal start date is May or June 2022

 - This position requires a full-time, flexible 40-hour week/schedule

 - CFA staff members receive an annual cost of living pay adjustment

 CFA seeks to build an organization of diversity – People of color are encouraged to apply

 For more information please visit: https://cfaky.org/grants-manager/

-Send application materials as a single PDF to firstname.lastname@example.org with subject line of “Grants Manager” to Martin Richards, Executive Director.
+Send application materials as a single PDF to firstname.lastname@example.org with a subject line of “Grants Manager” to Martin Richards, Executive Director.
 Application review will begin April 15; position open until filled.
 Please include: